harrydurbin/happiness-level-predictor/README.md

 •	3 – not very happy <br />
 •	4 – not at all happy <br />

+Additional details of the survey can be found here: http://www.worldvaluessurvey.org/WVSDocumentationWV6.jsp

+The file happiness.py creates happiness level predictions for the given survey.
-EDA.ipynb presents an exploratory data analysis of the raw survey data.
+The file EDA.ipynb presents an quick exploratory data analysis of the raw survey data.
-main.py runs the model, referencing the methods in the Happiness.py file.